flastar-fr/FlaPU2Engine/README.md

 - [ ] GUI

 ## Examples
-Note that these programs can be hugely optimized, it is just to give you examples of how to use my assembly language.
+Note that these programs can be hugely optimized, it is just to give you some examples of how to use my assembly language.

+In these examples the labels are nammed following this format : ``.<prog name>.<function>`` but this is just the choice I made.
+I could just use the format : ``.<function>`` if I wanted to.
+As long as it starts with a ``.``, you can name a label as you want.

 ### Fibonacci
 r1 is the register result of the program.
 Here : x = 13, F_x = 233